-The Internal Auditing and Compliance (IAC) Department at the University of West Florida (UWF) is a resource to help assure management that internal controls are functioning efficiently and effectively.
+The Internal Auditing and Management Consulting (IAMC) Department at the University of West Florida (UWF) is a resource to help assure management that internal controls are functioning efficiently and effectively.

-The UWF IAC reports directly to the University President.
-This structure maintains the department's independence, promotes a broad audit coverage, provides a balance for audit, investigative, and accountability functions, and enhances the operation of and effective action on the IAC Department's recommendations.
+IAMC reports directly to the University President.
+This structure maintains the department's independence, promotes a broad audit coverage, provides a balance for audit, investigative, and accountability functions, and enhances the operation of and effective action on the IAMC Department's recommendations.

 What We Do